 PS any army money owing must be paid in full direct to my wife.’

 The company had arrived in France a few days beforehand, on July 13, and had probably been processed at Camiers, a central MGC base near Etaples.
 Here they would have also tested the efficiency of their gas masks, a vital piece of equipment.
 Alf and 243 MG Coy then arrived in the Arras region of the Western Front, which had witnessed major successes just a few months earlier, most notably with the great Canadian victory at Vimy Ridge.
 As the Allies had pushed forward in this sector, the Germans retreated to vast, pre-prepared defence lines.
-In Alf’s zone these stretched north to south from Acheville, around Fresnoy, on to Oppy and past Gavrelle.
+In Alf’s zone, these stretched north to south from Acheville, around Fresnoy, on to Oppy and then past Gavrelle.

 The fighting in this region had died down by July, with Flanders and other locations now the primary focus for British and Commonwealth attentions.
 But even on a ‘quiet’ sector, the chances of being killed or maimed could be high as there was a constant level of attrition from mortars, gas, snipers and artillery shells.
 Incidentally, large German 15 cm shells were known as ‘Jack-Johnsons’ in honour of the great American boxer and for the punch they packed.
 The village of Gavrelle had recently seen a localised offensive, which included a series of the bloody assaults by the Royal Naval Division that pushed the Germans just east of the village.
 However, one of the key features in the area was the site of a windmill (soon destroyed) that was located on higher ground to the northeast of Gavrelle.
 Great efforts had been made to take this location, but the Germans replied with concerted and successful counter attacks.